islamic-network/waf/README.md

 Eventually, we will provide OWASP ruleset files that you can simply include in your installation.

-We will also, God willing, offer a hosted service.
+We will also, God willing, offer a hosted service and make the production deployment mechanism open source in due course.

-**This is currently being trailled.** It basically allows you to manage your ruleset file in a git repo and automatically deploys to your hosted WAF.
+**The hosted service is currently being trailled.** It basically allows you to manage your ruleset file in a git repo and automatically deploys to your hosted WAF.

 If you'd like to trial this, please email support@islamic.network.